table of contents

 This has been improved upon with the introduction of direction-sensitive compounding, i.e., lexical features can specify separately whether a base can occur as leftmost or rightmost constituent in compounds.
 This, however, is still insufficient to handle the intricate patterns of compounding, not to mention idiosyncratic (and language specific) norms of hyphenation.

-The Hunspell algorithm currently allows any affixed form of words, which are lexically marked as potential members of compounds.
-Hunspell improved this, and its recursive compound checking rules makes it possible to implement the intricate spelling conventions of Hungarian compounds.
-For example, using COMPOUNDWORDMAX, COMPOUNDSYLLABLE, COMPOUNDROOT, SYLLABLENUM options can be set the noteworthy Hungarian `6-3' rule.
-Further example in Hungarian, derivate suffixes often modify compounding properties.
-Hunspell allows the compounding flags on the affixes, and there are two special flags (COMPOUNDPERMITFLAG and (COMPOUNDFORBIDFLAG) to permit or prohibit compounding of the derivations.
+The Hunspell algorithm currently allows any affixed form of words that are lexically marked as potential members of compounds.
+Hunspell improved on this, and its recursive compound-checking rules make it possible to implement the intricate spelling conventions of Hungarian compounds.
+For example, the COMPOUNDWORDMAX, COMPOUNDSYLLABLE, COMPOUNDROOT, and SYLLABLENUM options can be used to encode the noteworthy Hungarian `6-3' rule.
+As a further example, in Hungarian derivative suffixes often modify compounding properties.
+Hunspell allows compounding flags on affixes, and provides two special flags (COMPOUNDPERMITFLAG and COMPOUNDFORBIDFLAG) to permit or prohibit compounding of the derived forms.

 # German compounding # set language to handle special casing of German sharp s LANG de_DE # compound flags COMPOUNDBEGIN U COMPOUNDMIDDLE V COMPOUNDEND W # Prefixes are allowed at the beginning of compounds, # suffixes are allowed at the end of compounds by default: # (prefix)?(root)+(affix)? # Affixes with COMPOUNDPERMITFLAG may be inside of compounds.
 COMPOUNDPERMITFLAG P # for German fogemorphemes (Fuge-element) # Hint: ONLYINCOMPOUND is not required everywhere, but the # checking will be a little faster with it.
 ONLYINCOMPOUND X # forbid uppercase characters at compound word bounds CHECKCOMPOUNDCASE # for handling Fuge-elements with dashes (Arbeits-) # dash will be a special word COMPOUNDMIN 1 WORDCHARS - # compound settings and fogemorpheme for `Arbeit' SFX A Y 3 SFX A 0 s/UPX .
 SFX A 0 s/VPDX .
 SFX A 0 0/WXD .
 SFX B Y 2 SFX B 0 0/UPX .
 SFX B 0 0/VWXDP . # a suffix for `Computer' SFX C Y 1 SFX C 0 n/WD . # for forbid exceptions (*Arbeitsnehmer) FORBIDDENWORD Z # dash prefix for compounds with dash (Arbeits-Computer) PFX - Y 1 PFX - 0 -/P . # decapitalizing prefix # circumfix for positioning in compounds PFX D Y 29 PFX D A a/PX A PFX D Ä ä/PX Ä